HPI-Information-Systems/DQ4AI/README.md

 In the polluters directory, there are:
 - `interfaces.py`:  It contains a class that defines an abstract base class of a polluter.
 - `util.py`: All helper functions go here.

+**IMPORTANT** A detealed documentation can be found in each of the tasks directories.

 ## Contact
 For quesctions, please contact hazar.harmouch@hpi.de